 My research focuses on children's learning – especially of mathematics in elementary schools – and the ways in which this can be supported.
 I attempt to explain how students take up new concepts and contribute to the collective understanding of mathematics in the classroom.
-My colleagues and I have recently been awarded a >$2million NSF grant to investigate how to support teachers in learning from video of elementary mathematics classrooms.
+My colleagues and I have recently been awarded a National Science Foundation grant to investigate how to support teachers in learning from videos of elementary mathematics classrooms.
 I ANTICIPATE ACCEPTING NEW PH.D.
-STUDENTS FOR FALL 2017.
+STUDENTS FOR FALL 2018.
 APPLICATION INFORMATION CAN BE FOUND AT https://uiucgrad.askadmissions.net/emtinterestpage.aspx?ip=applicant.

 Professor Beckman Institute for Advanced Science and Technology, University of Illinois at Urbana-Champaign, 1997 - present